istvano/dev-machine/README.md

 ### Init

+* `make dev-key/create` will create a developer x.509 key pair for ssh access
 * `make vm/tart/clone` will create an ubuntu vm
 * `make vm/tart/set` will change the vm settings using .env cpu and mem values
 * `make vm/tart/start` will start the vitual machine